atzn/imagemagickcompareutil/README.md

 All the settings of are configured in a properties file named settings.properties.
 Here, you can set the ImageMagick binary path, expected / actual files path, and report format type.

-Modify settings.properties pathToImageMagickBinary and point it to your ImageMagick's binary path as appropriate.
+Modify settings.properties pathToImageMagickCompareBinary and point it to your ImageMagick's compare (compare.exe for Windows based machines) binary path as appropriate.

 By default the screenshots are saved at a folder called screenshot in the root folder of this project.